Hamzablm/Hamzablm/README.md

 - 💬 Ask me about Java, Spring and JVM
 - 📫 You can find me on twitter [@HamzaLovesJava](https://twitter.com/HamzaLovesJava).
 My DMs are always open, so feel free to say hello!
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I didn't go to college to study software development
+- ⚡ Fun fact: Didn't go to college to study software development